 Devil Facial Tumour Disease

-This disease which first appeared in 1996 is one of only two contagious cancers in the world.
+Devil facial tumour disease is a disease which first appeared in 1996.
+It is one of only two known contagious cancers in the world.
 It shows itself as lumps across the face.

 Most infected devils die within 12 months.
 This means that instead of reproducing three times in their life most devils now only reproduce once.
 Some one year old devils have also been found infected which may mean some never breed.